-If bullying that occurs outside school is reported to school staff, it must be recorded on an interview form and passed to the relevant Head of Year within twenty four hours of receiving the information.
+If bullying that occurs outside school is reported to school staff, it must be recorded, in writing, and passed to the relevant Head of Year within twenty four hours of receiving the information.

 The Deputy Head Mistress (Pastoral) reserves the right to investigate and take action on a bullying incident outside school premises if it has a negative effect on relationships within school or if it has the potential to damage the good reputation of the School.